aubreyrjones/mutagen/README.md

    Labeled inputs (like Drives or Concentration) must follow the exact 3-line formula.
 Horizontal spacing is not important, but the lines are.
-The first line has the bracket-top character; the second line has the label; the third line has the bracket-bottom character.
+The first line has the bracket-top characters; the second line has the label; the third line has the bracket-bottom characters.

 Copyright and License